 Another issue involves the potential for opaque interconnections to be formed by chains of LRT transactions.
-In many cases, counterparties to the initial transaction (e.g., with a pension plan sponsor) transfer some or all of the risks on to other (re)insurers, and in the future, possibly to capital markets.
+In many cases, counterparties to the initial transaction (eg with a pension plan sponsor) transfer some or all of the risks to other (re)insurers, and in the future, possibly to capital markets.
+In addition, pension plans that hedge in LRT markets and also place funds with asset managers or funds that invest in LRT instruments might find that at least the systematic components end up back on their balance sheets.
 Jurisdictions should consider the degree of interconnectedness of any losses arising from longevity risk.
 Not only is longevity risk likely to affect most owners/writers at the same time, but it is possible that, if banks (in particular) assume longevity risk, losses arising due to longevity risk may affect the stability of the financial system.
 This may not be a current concern given the small size of LRT markets, but it may be something to bear in mind for the future.

-Due to inconsistent treatment of longevity risk across financial sectors longevity risk may accumulate where it is least regulated or not regulated at all.
+Due to inconsistent treatment of longevity risk across financial sectors, longevity risk may accumulate where it is least regulated or not regulated at all.
 There may also be a tendency that transfers take place from parties that have risk expertise to parties that have less risk expertise.
-Consequently, risks may accumulate where they are least understood and are monitored and managed less effectively.
+Consequently, risks may accumulate where they are least understood and where they are monitored and managed less effectively.

-Chapter 5 - Main Findings and Recommendations
+Chapter 5 - Main findings and recommendations

-5.1 Main Findings
+5.1 Main findings

-Longevity risk - the risk of paying out on pensions and annuities longer than anticipated - is a major risk for the sustainability of retirement systems around the world.
-While longevity risk holders are much focused on investment risks, a one year longevity underestimation is expected to cost them between \$450 billion and \$1 trillion in aggregate.
+Longevity risk - the risk of paying out on pensions and annuities for longer than anticipated - is a major risk for the sustainability of retirement systems around the world.
+While longevity risk holders are much focused on investment risks, each year that they underestimate longevity will cost them an additional \$450 billion to \$1 trillion in aggregate payouts.
 Even on a global scale, these are massive amounts.

 Corporate DB pension plans hold a large part of the world's longevity risk.
-In order to reduce the build-up of further longevity risk, many corporations have undertaken steps such as closing DB pension plans to new employees and closing DB accruals to existing employees.
+In order to reduce the build-up of further longevity risk, many corporations have taken steps such as closing DB pension plans to new employees and closing DB accruals to existing employees.
 At the same time, it has become increasingly common for employers to offer DC plans, where the risk of living longer than expected is effectively borne by the employees rather than the employer.
 Though these changes in the pension domain have restrained the growth of the longevity risk exposure of plan sponsors, corporations tend to remain responsible for already accrued DB benefits.
 Hence, some of them have turned to LRT markets.